 Sleep Apnea Treatment

-What Are the Signs of Sleep Apnea?
+What Are the Signs and Symptoms of Sleep Apnea?

 In addition to making you feel tired, long-term, untreated sleep apnea can be life-threatening.
 If you have this condition and it’s left untreated, you can have a higher risk for heart problems, cardiac arrest, and stroke.

 Sleep apnea can be a very serious, potentially even deadly condition with significant long-term effects.
 While many sleep apnea concerns are less severe, it’s essential to get treatment for this condition, as it can cause or worsen:

 - Heart disease

 Types of Sleep Apnea

 There are a few different types of sleep apnea, and it’s important to know which one you have in order to provide the most effective treatment.
 In general, there are three kinds of sleep apnea: